thequietlife/web-hacking/assets/notes.md

 Day 7 set up tools (extensions)

-Day 8, 9, 10 get familiar with Burp - scope settings, how to add subdomains, make a change see what happens.
+Day 8, 9, 10 get familiar with Burp - scope settings, how to add subdomains, make a change see what happens

+The aim of using Burp is to make a change on the Request side and see if it makes a difference on the Response side - insiderphd deletes the cookie and that leads to a 302 error, not necessarily a vulnerability but shows the required approach

 Day 11 where are the IDs?
 UUID = No bug?

-The aim of using Burp is to make a change on the Request side and see if it makes a difference on the Response side - insiderphd deletes the cookie and that leads to a 302 error, not necessarily a vulnerability but shows the required approach
+Day 12 How do we do this?
+Accessing something that without being logged on

+Day 13 Accessing another user's resource, important tip from InsiderPhd - if the action happens to Account B it is NOT AN IDOR.
+Logged into the Indeed program on Bugcrowd to follow InsiderPhd's demo

+Day 14 Demo time - play along at home time